Nothing is perfect and we should embrace mistakes and imperfections.

 Form Follows Function

 In the words of architect Louis Sullivan, “Form follows function”.
 The bullet wheel was a costly example that the style of the steering wheel (its form) was less important than its purpose (its function).
+Looking cool was less important than being useful & safe.
 After Davis’s accident the Eldorado’s bullet wheel was discontinued and replaced with a safer design.

 Through his medical investigation, Dr. John Snow helped solve how cholera is spread and created a legendary data visualization in the process.